JFF’s Workforce Communities of Action: Transforming Ideas Into Action

 Activities and Timeline

 These four behaviors have helped shape JFF’s Workforce Transformation Strategy.
 Through extensive research conducted from 2018 to 2020, these behaviors were found to be shared across many of the nation’s leading workforce development boards.
-To support the continued expansion of these behaviors across the workforce system, JFF encourages applicants to read more about each behavior to learn why they are critical to the growth and impact of workforce organizations and how high-performing workforce boards are leading the field in each of these areas.

 Participants will closely analyze their challenge and develop a detailed problem statement that examines the “who,” “what,” and “why,” of their challenge and provides supporting evidence, discusses its potential impact, and introduces a hypothesis and a proposed plan to test this hypothesis.
 These questions will be explored through a focused and collaborative process facilitated by CivicMakers.
 Along the way, teams will have the opportunity to learn from consultants and advisors who can lend insight to design best practices, implementation models, and cutting-edge approaches being explored across the country.
 These experts will be carefully selected by JFF based on alignment of their knowledge and background to the needs of participating communities.